con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Upholder of the triple family,[^65-1] *mantrin*,
-Bearing the mantra of the foremost pledge,[^65-2]
+Bearing the mantra for the foremost pledge,[^65-2]
-The foremost keeper of the triple gem,
+The foremost holder of the triple gem,
 The teacher of the three supreme *yāna*s; (65)

 [^65-1]: The three families are those of Body, Speech, and Mind.
-[^65-2]: The great samaya may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.
+[^65-2]: The foremost pledge (or great *samaya*) may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.

 With snare unfailing, most victorious,
-Great snatcher, snare consisting of vajras,
+The snatcher ever great, the vajra snare,
 The vajra hook, the snare forever supreme.[^66-1]

-[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'snare consisting of vajras') and Vajrāṅkuśa (translated as 'the vajra hook') are found as the door-keepers in a number of *maṇḍala*s.
+[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'the vajra snare') and Vajrāṅkuśa (translated as 'the vajra hook') are found as door-keepers in a number of *maṇḍala*s.

 ## 7. The mirror-like wisdom
 He is terrific, Vajrabhairava, (66)